takumawatari/concrete_cycle_jp/README.md

 # concrete_cycle_jp
-This repository contains system models and datasets exploring strategies to achieve net-zero emissions across the cement and concrete cycle.
+This repository contains system models and datasets to explore strategies to achieve net-zero emissions across the cement and concrete cycle.

 The details and results of this model are published as the following journal article: